-Add a duplicate as a new contact The new contact will be added to your Contacts folder.
+- Add a duplicate as a new contact The new contact will be added to your Contacts folder.
 For example, if you create a contact with the name Judy Lew, and you already have a contact with that name in your Contacts folder, you will have two contacts named Judy Lew.
-To distinguish between the two, you can add a middle initial to one.

 Tip Displaying your contacts as Electronic Business Cards is a good choice of views (view: Views give you different ways to look at the same information in a folder by putting it in different arrangements and formats.
 There are standard views for each folder.
 You can also create custom views.) in which to see enough information to distinguish contacts with duplicate names.

-The color categories that you assign to the new contact and the text in the message from the new contact will not be copied into the existing contact.
-If you want to copy this information, you must do so manually.
+Color categories and text in the body of the new contact are not copied into the existing contact.
+If you want to copy this information to the existing contact, you must do so manually.
 Certificates (certificate: A digital means of proving your identity.
 When you send a digitally signed message you are sending your certificate and public key.
 Certificates are issued by a certification authority, and like a driver's license, can expire or be revoked.) and links to contacts on the Activities tab will be copied from the duplicate contact and added to the existing contact without replacing the original information.
 However, links on the Activities tab to items other than contacts, such as tasks and appointments, will not be copied.

-Whenever Outlook updates the data in a contact, a copy of the original contact is stored in the Deleted Items folder.
-This copy can be used if you need to revert to the information in the original contact.
+After updating the existing contact, a copy of the contact as it appeared before the changes is saved in the Deleted Items folder.
+This contact copy can be used if you need to restore the original contact or copy information that was inadvertently changed.